paradigmwit/vinnter/readme.md

     NOTE - If you are using the virtualenv, then all solution executions should be performed in the virtual environment. **Might be better to let PyCharm take care of VENV stuff.**

-5. Pika package for RabbitMQ
+5. Pika and pytz python package dependencies
-    - `pip install pika`
+    - `pip install pika` for rabbitmq
-    - `pip install pytz`
+    - `pip install pytz` for timezone

 ---